Restorative Dentistry Offers a Brand-New Smile

 Depending on what the issue is, there can often be multiple options for treatment.
 For example, fillings, inlays, onlays, and crowns are all viable options for treating tooth decay.
 When evaluating treatment options, our Laguna Hills Dental team considers the many factors involved, such as the severity of the problem, its location, and the number of teeth affected.

-Dr. Roth takes the time to communicate openly and clearly with you about your oral health and your various options.
+Dr. Parekh takes the time to communicate openly and clearly with you about your oral health and your various options.
 He never tries to press you into a particular treatment, but presents the facts to allow you to make an informed decision.

-Dr. Roth also knows that preserving as much of your natural smile as possible is better for your long-term health.
+Dr. Parekh also knows that preserving as much of your natural smile as possible is better for your long-term health.
 He takes a conservative approach, looking for treatments that are effective while having minimal impact on your overall smile.

 What is Restorative Dentistry?

 When it comes to replacing teeth, dental implants offer unmatched permanence, versatility, and customization.
 As the only tooth replacement option that replaces both root and crown, they can effectively complete your smile and get you back to speaking, eating, and living life the way you like it.

 An implant consists of three parts: the implant post, the abutment, and the restoration.
 The implant post is a biocompatible titanium post placed into the jaw, where it fuses with the bone to create a permanent root replacement.
 Once fusion is complete, an abutment is added to hold the restoration in place.

 Implants are highly versatile, and can effectively replace any number of teeth, from a single crown to every tooth in the jaw.
 Each implant is planned and placed to provide ideal support for the restoration.
 The position and angle are carefully considered, as is the number of teeth, the pressure of daily biting and chewing, and the thickness of the jawbone.